Drimiteros/Da-Deep-Search/README.md

 ### **Overview 🎯**
 Da Deep Search allows you to locate even the deepest files in your PC, FAST!
-It's ment to be a better alternative to Windows Search.
+It's meant to be a better alternative to Windows Search.

 ---